Enquire

 Practical Advice

-• This section of Etosha is closer to the stark splendor of the Skeleton Coast and the wilderness of Damaraland.
+• This section of Etosha is closer to the stark splendour of the Skeleton Coast and the wilderness of Damaraland.
 It can also offer an alternative route to Swakopmund on tarmac roads, although long sections on dirt are possibilities for those with 4x4s.

 • Keep an eye on your fuel gauge.
-There is no fuel within 85km/53mi, so you’ll need to leave the park and fill up at Kamanjab.
+There is no fuel within 85km/53 mi, so you’ll need to leave the park and fill up at Kamanjab.

 • At Dolomite Camp, suppress any superstitions and book number 13.
 It has views of the camp’s waterhole, plus a private pool (only three chalets have this perk).
 There is no self-catering, so you’ll need to dine at the restaurant.